kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

 {{% alpha-status feedbacklink="https://github.com/kubeflow/pipelines/issues/6249" %}}

-Emissary executor is new.
-It's first released in Argo Workflows v3.1 (June 2021).
+Emissary executor is a new workflow executor.
+It was first released in Argo Workflows v3.1 (June 2021).
-However, the Kubeflow Pipelines team believe that its architectural, portability improvements can make it the default executor that most people should use in the future.
+However, the Kubeflow Pipelines team believe that its architectural and portability improvements can make it the default executor that most people should use in the future.

 Therefore, the team makes a commitment to actively collect feedback and fix bugs for the emissary executor, so that we can stablize it faster.
-So far, Kubeflow Pipelines test infra has been running stably with the emissary executor.
+So far, Kubeflow Pipelines test infrastructure has been running stably with the emissary executor.

 * Container Runtime: any
 * Reliability: not yet well-tested and not yet popular, but the Kubeflow Pipelines